kcjpop/kcjpop/notes/pgsql-custom-functions.md

 +----+---------------------------+
 ```

-Otherwise, they are tuples 🙈.
+Otherwise, they look like this 🙈.

 ```sql
 postgres@db:postgres> select my_func();